SanguShellz/GTA5VersionSwitcher/README.md

 ## Overview

-This tool allows easy switching between multiple versions of GTA V, such as older game versions or modded setups (e.g., VR).
+This tool makes it easy to switch between different versions of GTA V—whether it's an older version, a modded setup (e.g., VR), or the original vanilla version for online play or updates.
 Follow the steps below to configure and use the installer.

 ---